 Sometimes it seems like honoring that New Year’s resolution will be next to impossible.
-With the ongoing pandemic, it may have been a year or more since you last picked up a dumbbell, and the logistics of figuring out a fit future may seem overwhelming.
-Whether you’re looking to safely return to the gym or start a home workout routine, Keith Chittenden, a certified strength and conditioning specialist who works out of Cross River and Somers, outlines a wealth of ways those who have been out of the weight room for a while can get back into the swing of things.
+It may have been awhile since you last picked up a dumbbell, and the logistics of figuring out a fit future may seem overwhelming.
+Whether you’re looking to return to the gym or start a home workout routine, Keith Chittenden, a certified strength and conditioning specialist in Westchester, outlines a wealth of ways those who have been out of the weight room for a while can get back into the swing of things with their fitness regimen.

 “All effective fitness plans starts with setting your goals,” says Chittenden.
 “Know your goals and have a plan organized around them.”
 Chittenden recommends making your goals specific; for instance, deciding if you want to get fit for a competition or just drop a couple pounds.
-He suggests these goals be measurable (and recommends you start with your baseline strength before beginning any regimen) as well as making sure that the fitness goals are both attainable and realistic.
+He suggests these goals be measurable (and recommends you start with your baseline strength before beginning any regimen) and that fitness goals be attainable and realistic.
 Finally, he also advises that you place a timeframe as to when you want to see these results.

 The same goes for personal trainers.
 “Not all fitness trainers are created equal.
 There are trainers that have specialized education, experience, and skills that can mean the difference between success and failure,” notes Chittenden.
 “Just as you would research a doctor to perform a surgery, the same is true when searching for a health and fitness professional.”
 Chittenden notes that the most prestigious organizations certifying health and fitness professionals are the American College of Sports medicine (ACSM), the National Strength and Conditioning Association (NSCA), and the National Academy of Sports Medicine (NASM).

-“As you are finishing up your workout, do not forget to stretch,” warns Chittenden who adds that flexibility is just as important as the workout itself.
+“As you are finishing up your workout, do not forget to stretch,” warns Chittenden, adding that flexibility is just as important as the workout itself.
 “When working out, the muscles that are being trained are under tension and stress,” he says.
 “You must relieve that tension by stretching the muscle when the workout is complete.
 This will keep your joints and muscles moving efficiently and reduce the chances of becoming injured.”